 Some caring responsibilities aren’t always apparent to those looking in and can sometimes remain hidden because of stigma and lack of understanding.
-If you look after someone with an addiction it can hard, but you are not alone -over 1.5 million adults in the UK are affected by a relatives drug use.
+If you look after someone with an addiction it can hard, but you are not alone.
+Over 1.5 million adults in the UK are affected by a relative’s drug or alcohol use.

-It’s important to talk to someone about your caring responsibilities and open up to a trusted friend, family member, manager at work, or teacher.
+It’s important to talk to someone about your caring responsibilities no matter the situation and open up to a trusted friend, family member, manager at work, or teacher.

 There are also lots of organisations that may be able to help you:

 Adfam – information, local support groups and helplines for anyone affected by someone else’s substance use.
 They have a carers guide and information around coping skills and setting boundaries.

 Al-Anon Family Groups – provide support to anyone whose life is, or has been, affected by someone else’s drinking, regardless of whether that person is still drinking or not.

 Families Anon – helpline for relatives and friends concerned about drug use.

 National Association for Children of Alcoholics – information, advice and support for everyone affected by a parent’s drinking.